ViniciusTavares/Universal-React-And-Node-App/README.md

 It should install both requireds and dev packages.
 For the next steps I need to warn you that you have two options for using "http-server" and "webpack" modules:

-1 - Use "http-server" and "webpack" packages accessing them by their folders (they've already installed);
+1 - Use "http-server" and "webpack" packages accessing them by their folders (they've been already installed);
 2 - Use their versions globally.
 (I don't recommend this one).
 ```
 npm install -g http-server webpack@1.13.x